dragonfly-science/dragonfly-website/content/what-we-do/statistical-analysis-and-machine-learning/content.md

   - people/richard-yvan/content.md
 teaserTitle: Statistical analysis and machine learning
 teaserIntro: >
-    The power of modern Bayesian methods enable us to reach higher, more objective, probability.
-We choose to use them to transform data and squeeze the juice out of it.
+    The power of modern Bayesian methods enables us to reach higher, more objective probability.
+We use these methods to transform data and squeeze the juice out of it.
-teaserCTAdescriptor: some text
+teaserCTAdescriptor: See how and why we use them
 teaserCTAbutton: Read more
 teaserAnchorId: stats
 sortorder: 1